hellolightning/Steganography/README.md

 # FEATURES

-* Secure Data Transmission – Hide sensitive information within images.
+* Secure Data Transmission â€“ Hide sensitive information within images.

-* Minimal Image Distortion – The original image remains visually unchanged.
+* Minimal Image Distortion â€“ The original image remains visually unchanged.

-* Password Protection – Only users with the correct passcode can retrieve the message.
+* Password Protection â€“ Only users with the correct passcode can retrieve the message.

-* Simple & Lightweight – Easy to use with a minimalistic approach.
+* Simple & Lightweight â€“ Easy to use with a minimalistic approach.

-* Supports Multiple Image Formats – Works with PNG, JPG, BMP, etc.
+* Supports Multiple Image Formats â€“ Works with PNG, JPG, BMP, etc.

-* Fast Encoding & Decoding – Real-time message encryption and decryption.
+* Fast Encoding & Decoding â€“ Real-time message encryption and decryption.